sam-thurman/asl_alphabet_image_classification/README.md

 model.add(Dense(nb_classes, activation='softmax'))
 ```
-## Model Architecture
-The final model used for predicting on this dataset was trained on all 87000 images provided in the training set, and achieved 93.333% accuracy on the validation data.
 ## Data Understanding
 As mentioned above, the data used in this project was 87000 training and 29 validation images from a single source on Kaggle.
 Given the initial time constraints attached to this project, outside data was not able to be brought in.
 The images in the dataset were all taken by the source and all have, for the most part, the same style and format.
 The background behind the hand in the images were very similar if not the same in every frame, and the arm was always bare(i.e. no long sleeve).
 The hand was also often underexposed, making it difficult to distinguish between fingers at times.
 Given the various issues with this dataset, a masking model was used in the data cleaning stage, producing more usable and generalizable data for the classifier (for more info on this, see Data Preparation).
 ## Data Preparation